Allograft Bone (ie, donor bone) – Sterile bone derived from another human which is used for grafting procedures.

 Vertebral End–Plates – The superior and inferior plates of cortical bone of the vertebral body adjacent to the intervertebral disc.

-Wire – Metal thread available in various diameters and various degrees of stiffness and is generally used in surgery to transfix fractured bone.
+Wire – Metal thread available in various diameters and various degrees of stiffness that may be used to rejoin fractured bone.